Dunhili/open5e/source/classes/monk.rst

 only monk weapons and you aren't wearing armor or wielding a shield:

 -  You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes and monk weapons.
 -  You can roll a d4 in place of the normal damage of your unarmed strike or monk weapon.
-This die changes as you gain monk levels, ashown in the Martial Arts column of the Monk table.
+This die changes as you gain monk levels, as shown in the Martial Arts column of the Monk table.
 -  When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can make one unarmed strike as a bonus action.
 For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven't already taken a bonus action this turn.

 Certain monasteries use specialized forms of the monk weapons.
 For